Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/System-Requirements.md

 ## Render pipeline compatibility

-Projects made using HDRP are not compatible with the Universal Render Pipeline (URP) or the Built-in Render Pipeline.
+Projects made using HDRP aren't compatible with the Universal Render Pipeline (URP) or the Built-in Render Pipeline.
 Before you start development, you must decide which render pipeline to use in your Project.
 For information on choosing a render pipeline, see the [Render Pipelines](https://docs.unity3d.com/2019.3/Documentation/Manual/render-pipelines.html) section of the Unity Manual.

 ## Unity Player system requirements